franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 ## Introduction: How to share React Components between Applications?

 > Check [TLDR](#tldr-how-to-package-and-publish-front-end-libraries-in-2020) if you don't want all the
-> details about how and why we reach to the conclusion that that is a valid and desirable solution for the
-> problem at hand
+> details and just want the recommended solution.

 There are diverse situation in which we want to create an NPM package that contains a [React][1] Component with CSS and images.